Use the resources for quick access to definitions and short articles on key business terms and concepts:

 Be Aware of Attitude and Perspective

 The "You"-attitude is an aspect of business writing worth considering.
 It suggests that your writing should adopt the point of view of the reader, rather than yours.
 By embracing the recipient’s perspective you’re more likely to elicit positive responses.
-When the reader is the focal point, then they’re more keen to help, support, partake or act in what you ask them to.
-The You-attitude more often than not motivates the reader to act towards your desired direction, makes you appear more trustworthy, and promotes a feel-good atmosphere.
+When the reader is the focal point, then they’re keener to help, support, partake or act in what you ask them to.
+The You-attitude motivates the reader to act towards your desired direction, makes you appear more trustworthy, and promotes a feel-good atmosphere.

 It might seem like a lot of work, but it’s worth it to focus on these five points and polish up your business writing skills.
 The benefits of doing so are many; you’ll find it easier to communicate your thoughts and people will be more likely to understand and consider your ideas.